-Masks are required in all areas of the parks outside these relaxation stations, even when walking around or riding attractions.
-The only exception is when you are actively eating or drinking, but even then, Disney requires that you stay stationary to do so, which means no walking around with your food.
+Masks are required in all indoor areas of the parks even when riding attractions.
+The only exception is when you are outdoors or indoors at a restaurant.

 For the most part, we’ve seen total compliance to these rules in Hollywood Studios, just like in the other parks.
 There are special Disney Cast Members that go around and warn people if they notice they aren’t wearing a face-covering properly, so overall we felt very safe.

 To learn more, read our article on Face Masks at Disney World – FAQs and Tips, where we explain everything you need to know about them.

 Construction in Hollywood Studios in 2022